solana-foundation/developer-content/CONTRIBUTING.md

 ### Table of contents

-When a content page is rendered on solana.com, a table of contents will be auto generated based on the markdown headings within the document's content.
+When a content page is rendered on solana.com, a table of contents will be auto-generated based on the markdown headings within the document's content.
-Specifically: all `h2`, `h3`, and `h4` (aka h2-h4) tags will be include in the table of contents.
+Specifically: all `h2`, `h3`, and `h4` (aka h2-h4) tags will be included in the table of contents.
 All headings greater than `h4` will be ignored from the table of contents.